Just five years ago it was crazy to imagine big corporations offering remote work or employees quitting if they were forced to go to the office.

 - Keep it short and simple, 30 seconds to 1 minute.

 - Look for hit songs that are on everyone’s mind right now (browse Tik Tok for inspiration) or go with the oldies and goldies.

-- As you schedule the next meeting with the team, make sure the information about your dance plans is reflected in their weekly planners.
+- As you schedule the next meeting with the team, in the electronic planner, make sure the information about your dance plans is reflected in their weekly planners.
 Give people a heads up and they will be more inclined to participate.